-It all started in August 2017 when ethnic violence in neighboring Myanmar sparked a mass exodus of Rohingya families.
-In a matter of weeks, hundreds of thousands of people fled for the safety of Cox’s Bazar, a coastal town in Bangladesh where some 400 million people had already sought refuge over the years.
+The story of this displaced community began in 2017, when ethnic violence in neighboring Myanmar sparked a mass exodus of Rohingya families.
+In a matter of weeks, hundreds of thousands of people fled for the safety of Cox’s Bazar, a coastal town in Bangladesh.

 “At the border, I remember my colleagues were saying it was a tsunami of people, waves of people crossing the borders,” an aid worker named Sunee Singh told us from her base in Cox’s Bazar.

 “So we were always trying to figure out how many are coming in, which bases they were going to, which settlement has popped up over the night.”

 As a policy program officer for the United Nations World Food Programme (WFP), Sunee was one of the first responders, charged with helping organize impromptu food distributions among traumatized and hungry families, many of whom had traveled for days on foot.